Tim55667757/TKSBrokerAPI/README_EN.md

 #### Get the current portfolio and asset allocation statistics

-The `--overview` (`-o`) key is used.
+To view portfolio status and asset allocation statistics (by types, companies, sectors, currencies, and countries), use the `--overview` (`-o`) key.
 Additionally, you can specify the `--output` key and specify the file name where to save the portfolio in Markdown format (by default `overview.md` in the current working directory).
 The `--verbosity=10` key will output all debugging information to the console (not necessary to specify it).

 Also, you can use another keys instead of the `--overview` key, since TKSBrokerAPI version 1.3.*: the `--overview-digest` key shows a short digest of the portfolio status, the `--overview-positions` key shows only open positions, without everything else, the `--overview-orders` shows only section of open limits and stop orders, the `--overview-analytics` key shows only the analytics section and the distribution of the portfolio by various categories.
 Key `--output` also overrides the output file for them.